Jeannie loves to visit Las Vegas and share her best tips and tricks with first-time visitors to the strip.

 Yes, this is a topic that needs to be addressed: the apps don't always work right in Las Vegas!
 Hopefully both Uber and Lyft are working on this issue, but because there are so many tourist spots in Vegas, the apps often get confused and place your location at the wrong hotel.

-I am a big fan of Lyft and Uber and I used them numerous times the last time I traveled to Vegas.
+I am a big fan of Lyft and Uber and I used them numerous times the last time I travelled to Vegas.
 If I was getting picked up at a tourist spot that was not surrounded by a lot of other popular pick up spots, then everything went fine.
 An example of this is the Rio, which is located off the strip.
 However, when trying to get picked up at the Venetian, the app kept sending the driver to the wrong hotel.
 I even texted the driver and attempted to direct him, but it did not work out.

 What I found is that you have to stand in certain areas designated only for Lyft or Uber, but even then the app will sometimes direct the driver to the wrong place.
 If you use Lyft, you can often pick another spot from a drop down list, so that helps.
 Sometimes texting the driver your exact location will work, too.